AP PHOTOS: Editor selections from Latin America, Caribbean

 This photo gallery highlights some of the top news images made by Associated Press photographers in Latin America and the Caribbean published in the past week.

-An American college student who disappeared following a rugby tournament in Bermuda was found dead at the base of a historic fort, and a Canadian forensic expert said a few days later that 19-year-old Mark Dombroski died from an apparent fall and there were no signs of foul play.
+Bolivian soldiers re-enacted a battle from the Pacific War of 1879 as their country presses Chile to restore Bolivia’s access to the sea that it lost in the war.
+Relatives of 90 Argentine soldiers killed in the 1982 Falklands war visited the islands after their loved ones’ remains were identified.

-Tens of thousands of music fans gathered in Mexico City for Vive Latino, one of the most important rock and alternative music festivals in Latin America.
-Theater lovers were in Colombia’s capital for the 17-day Ibero-American Theatre Festival.
+Venezuela bid farewell to Jose Antonio Abreu, the founder of the country’s renowned “El Sistema” music program for young people.

-This photo gallery was curated by photo editor Anita Baca in Mexico City.
-On Twitter: @LatDesk.
+This photo gallery was curated by photographer Moises Castillo in Guatemala City.
+On Twitter: @moises1975 .

 AP photographers and photo editors on Twitter at https://twitter.com/AP/lists/ap-photographers